Encyclobinafix/Analyzing-Motion-International-s-marketing-performance-spotlighting-product-and-sales-dynamics./README.md

 5. Insights into the top performing districts by VanArsdel sales:
 ![](PBI_Q4.png)

-6. Insights into the top prduct categories by total sales for the past year:
+6. Insights into the top product categories by total sales for the past year:
 ![](PBI_Q5.png)

-7.